JunioMarquesMartins/Angular-star-wars/README.md

 ## Step 2 - Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve` for a dev server, default Port:4200 `http://localhost:4200/` for config your port `--port ` to specify a different port.

 ## Create Data Base Local to test the functions